-- Attract and retain experienced, qualified, capable executives by paying compensation packages that are competitive in the markets in which we compete for executive talent; - Motivate short and long-term executive performance with cash incentives tied to the achievement of quarterly and annual goals set in the board approved business plan.
-In 2013, these goals included growing revenue, improving profitability and executing on key initiatives such as reducing product cost, developing and launching new products, and securing new design wins; and - Align our executives' interest with those of our shareholders by providing our executives with equity-based compensation and requiring them to comply with minimum share ownership guidelines resulting in a sustained ownership position.
+- attract and retain experienced, qualified, capable executives by paying compensation packages that are competitive in the markets in which we compete for executive talent; - motivate short and long-term executive performance with cash incentives tied to the achievement of quarterly and annual goals set in the Board approved business plan.
+In 2015, these goals included initiatives to solidify the leadership position in OEM Solutions, grow Enterprise Solutions and Cloud & Connectivity Services, and build a scalable company - including systems, processes, quality and infrastructure; and - align our executives' interest with those of our shareholders by providing our executives with equity-based compensation and requiring them to comply with minimum share ownership guidelines resulting in a sustained ownership position.